Taandob: Development

 Model and actress Nidra Dey Neha confirmed her involvement in the film in an interview with Prothom Alo, also affirming her participation in the shooting.
 Neha was reportedly removed from the film following media reports, citing allegations of breaching confidentiality.
 Prior to her removal, she had taken part in one day of shooting.
 She later described the decision as unprofessional.
 (Note: Attributed to multiple sources:)

 Filming

 The principal photography was scheduled to begin in February 2025; however, it was postponed due to various reasons.
 Subsequently, principal photography for the film began on 24 March, as confirmed by the director to Kaler Kantho.
 As of late April, approximately 70 percent of the film's filming had reportedly been completed.
 A song and portions of the climax action sequence of the film were scheduled to be shot in Sri Lanka.
 Shakib Khan traveled there on 16 April, accompanied by co-star Sabila Nur and members of the technical crew.
 According to reports, the cast and crew planned to stay in Sri Lanka for a week.

-Themes and influences

-According to NTV, citing a source from one of the production companies, the film's story would revolve around an attack on a television channel in Bangladesh.
-It has been reported that the film will be action-themed, inspired from the 2023 Indian film Jawan as well as the 2023 Indian film Animal.